Near the town of Ignatievo, Varna is situated a small kennel for breeding German shepherds. The kennel itself, isn’t connected to the ...

 In yellow, the graph shows direct solar energy consumption during daylight hours.
 Green color — direct energy consumption from the generator during its operation.
 Blue color — energy consumption from batteries, which in turn are charged from both the sun and the generator.

-We expect that, on average, a solar power plant will provide about half of all consumption per year.
+We expect that on average the solar power plant will provide about half of all consumption per year.
 The system can be enlarged, but in our opinion, it is first necessary to optimize the energy consumption of the farm.
 For example, to accumulate cold during the day using excess solar energy, so that the compressor of the cooling system is not turned on during milking.

-Sometimes biogas plants are used to generate electricity on livestock farms.
+Sometimes, biogas plants are used to generate electrical energy on livestock farms.
 These are expensive and complex systems that require special attention during operation.
 We are not fans of such solutions and do not like to burn anything to generate electricity.

-After collecting more statistics next year, we plan to optimize and expand the system to minimize the involvement of the diesel generator.
+Next year, after collecting more statistics, we are planning to optimize and expand the system to minimize the involvement of the diesel generator.
 We will increase the capacity of solar panels and the capacity of storage batteries.
 Perhaps we will additionally install a small wind generator.

 Choose a convenient way to contact or fill in this form: